- Check Engine Light is ON

 What you will need

-- Park your BMW 3-Series and open the hood.
+- Park the BMW 3-Series and open the hood.

 - Locate the oxygen sensor on your BMW 3-Series.
 In this picture, you can see the upstream oxygen sensor.
-You can easily access this o2 sensor by standing next to the front passenger fender.
-If you need to change the downstream (Bank 1 Sensor 2) you will need to jack up the car and access the sensor from underneath.
+This o2 sensor can be easily accessed by standing next to the front passenger fender.
+If you need to replace the downstream (Bank 1 Sensor 2), you will have to jack up the car and access the sensor from underneath.

 - Remove O2 Sensor.
 Replace the oxygen sensor socket on the sensor and break it loose.
 Remove the old BMW 3-Series oxygen sensor.